Tech0ne/chatgpt/README.txt

     1) Install (with your package manager, dnf, apt-get...) python3 and python3-pip (or search the god damn google to find how to do that)

-    2) Search the full path of your python install (which python, or which python3 most of the time, elseway you've messed up the first step).

-    3) Replace the big PYTHON on the first line of chatgpt by your python install (leave the #!).

-    4) Login / register to https://openai.com/login, generate an API key (by clicking your profile, "View API Keys", and generating a new one (copy it !)), and paste it on the TOKEN file.
+    2) Login / register to https://openai.com/login, generate an API key (by clicking your profile, "View API Keys", and generating a new one (copy it !)), and paste it on the TOKEN file.

-    5) Everything is now ready, you can run the install.sh
+    3) Everything is now ready, you can run the install.sh

 >> How tu use once I'me in ?